stefanbesler/struckig/README.md

 allow for a shorter travel time, but  if `MinDuration` together with Synchronization = SynchronizationType.TimeSync is set, the `MinDuration` parameter is considered instead.

+If you only want to have a acceleration-constrained trajectory, you can also omit the `MaxJerk` as well as the CurrentAcceleration and TargetAcceleration value.

 ```
 PROGRAM Example
 VAR